MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

     .. image:: images/gh_screenshots/review_cog_dark.png
         :class: only-dark border

-    Code owners will automatically be added to this reviewers section based on the files being changed.
+    Code owners in some repositories will automatically be added to this reviewers section based on the files being changed.

 .. _review_project: